Skip to content

 • Strategy-based winner selection — Automatic strategy detection based on configuration

-• Mediator support — Optional external mediator for decoding encoded prices (e.g., APS) and applying unified floor pricing
+• Mediator support — Optional external mediator for final winner selection and unified floor pricing

 • Provider abstraction — Pluggable provider interface for adding new demand sources

-• Creative rewriting — Winning creatives automatically rewritten with first-party proxy URLs
+• Creative processing — Winning creatives are rewritten to first-party proxy URLs by default, with opt-in sanitization

 System Flow (Prebid + APS)